 Sending cards to family and friends with a few sharing words is a positive action when done a little at a time.
-Start early and never try to do this yourself in one or two days.
+Start early and never try to do this alone in one or two days.
 Do a little every other day or so, but start on December first every year and take as long as three weeks to get the task done.
-Be creative this year by making your own cards or send a photograph card printed with Eco-friendly ink.
+Let us be creative this year by making our own cards or send a photograph card printed with Eco-friendly ink.

 The bottom line:

-- Try to be Greener by buying cards made from Tree FREE Resources, such as hemp or kenapf.
+- Try to be Greener by buying cards made from Tree FREE Resources, such as hemp.

-- Use environment friendly inks when writing out your cards, printing them or printing photos.
+- Let's use environment friendly inks when writing out our cards, printing them or printing photos.

 We all heard the jokes about the Check-Out person asking us if we want paper or plastic.
-This year bring your own cloth bags that are reusable.
-Some food stores will even reduce your total food bill by FIVE cents for each bag you bring!
-We have a cloth bag available at our Online Store.
+This year let's bring our own cloth bags that are reusable.
+Some food stores will even reduce our total food bill by FIVE cents for each bag we bring!

 SHOP and Carry® Food Wagon!